DuskEagle/docs/v2.2/topology-patterns.md

                     Central
 ~~~

 <!-- ### More resilient / different structure

 _Add description_ -->

 ## Partitioned clusters

-The sample patterns in this section assume the usage of the geo-partitioning feature, with “West”, “East” and “Central” indicating broad placement of datacenters.
-The latency numbers (e.g., 60ms) represent network round-trip from one datacenter to another.
+The sample patterns in this section assume the usage of the [geo-partitioning feature](partitioning.html), with `West`, `East` and `Central` indicating a broad placement of datacenters.
+The latency numbers (e.g., `60ms`) represent network round-trip from one datacenter to another.

 Topology                                              | West                         | Central                | East